top of page

 Avengers Assemble Season 2

-Ruins their Infinity Saga by revolving it around a robot gifted to Tony by his father & committing the sin of turning Thanos into a clichéd villain that grows giant.
-They couldn't even use the Soul Stone.
-The Squadron Supreme arc was fun at least.
+They ruined their Infinity Saga by revolving it around a robot gifted to Tony Stark by his father and committed the sin of turning Thanos into a clichéd villain that grows into a giant.
+They couldn't even use the Soul Stone I guess.
+The Squadron Supreme were fun at least.

 Premiere: Sep 28, 2014